Would you like to deepen your understanding and knowledge of sound money and economics?

 In this course, Dr. Ammous teaches the material of his book The Bitcoin Standard, along with the most important background reading that influenced the book, particularly from Austrian school economics.
-A 1-hour lecture is delivered online once a week, for 10 weeks.
-You can see the full course syllabus here.
+The course consists of ten 1-hour lectures, which you can study at your own pace.
+Scroll down to view the full course synopsis.

-This course is taught through ten lectures, lasting 1 hour each.
-This course is now available to all members of Saifedean.com, along with Saifedean’s four online courses, and access to The Fiat Standard and Principles of Economics.
-Click below to subscribe, or make a one-time purchase allowing you access for a year.
+This course is available via the Saifedean.com membership.
+By becoming a member you will also get access to Saifedean’s other online economics courses, and access to digital copies of his books, The Fiat Standard and Principles of Economics.
+Click below to subscribe, or make a one-time purchase, giving you access for a year.

 You are also welcome to join two weekly discussion seminars to discuss the material of the course, as well as a wide variety of topics, along with occasional special guests.